Your team for oral health,

 I regularly travel nationally and internationally forever trying to increase my knowledge and skills in dentistry so I can pass this expertise on to your treatment.

-I, along with Dr Adam Durning and Dr Regan Leslie are the directors of The Dentists Dental Group.
+Dr Adam Durning And I are the directors of The Dentists Dental Group.

 Sue graduated from the University of Otago in 2015.
 Born in Malaysia, she is able to communicate fluently in English, Malay, Mandarin and Cantonese.